RAPTOR: A Foundation Policy for Quadrotor Control: Materials and Methods

 This is illustrated in Figure \ref{fig:trajectory-plot-emergent-sysid} and Figure \ref{fig:probabilistic-model-arch-concept}C where we show how the relation of observations over time carries information about the dynamics parameters.
-By looking at the observation-action history, the policy can observe that e.g., the effect of the RPM setpoint actions is always delayed by one timestep.
-Note that this is a simplification by using a pure delay/dead time, while in reality the temporal relationship between RPM setpoints and motor speeds is more closely modeled as a first-order low-pass.
-Furthermore, it can be observed that an RPM setpoint of $1$ corresponds to an observed acceleration of $1$, but an RPM setpoint of $2$ corresponds to an observed acceleration of $4$.
+By looking at the observation-action history, the policy can observe that, for example, the effect of the motor commands is always delayed by one timestep.
+Note that this is a simplification by using a pure delay/dead time, whereas in reality the temporal relationship between motor commands and motor speeds is more closely modeled as a first-order low-pass filter.
+Furthermore, it can be observed that a motor command of $1$ corresponds to an observed acceleration of $1$, but a motor command of $2$ corresponds to an observed acceleration of $4$.
 Hence it can infer the curvature of the thrust curve.

 Therefore, from both the theory and intuition, we can conclude that the foundation policy should be able to take past observations and actions as the input and then output the predicted distribution over optimal actions as closely as possible.
 Therefore, we model the action distribution of the foundation policy (student in the Meta-Imitation Learning framework) with dependencies on all previous observations and actions in Figure \ref{fig:probabilistic-model-arch-concept}A. Even given the whole history of observations and actions, there might still be mutual information left between $\mathbf{s}_t$ and $\boldsymbol\Xi$.
 Hence, we cannot expect the distribution $\mathbf{a}_t^\pi$ to model the optimal action distribution $\mathbf{a}_t^*$ exactly.